-- 8.1 The Company notes that the ASX corporate governance guidelines recommend that the Committee should comprise: - (a) (a) at least three directors; - (b) (b) all non-executive directors; and - (c) (c) a majority of independent directors, the chairperson of which should be an independent director and should not be the chairperson of the Board.

-8.2 While the Company will aim to have an Committee that complies with the size and composition guidelines outlined in paragraph 8.1 above, this is not presently possible and may not always be practicable in the future given the size of the board and the circumstances of the Group, including the nature of the Group's business.
-Accordingly, the Board has absolute discretion to determine the appropriate size and composition of the Committee from time to time.

-- 8.3 The Committee will appoint a secretary. - 8.4 The Committee must be of sufficient size, independence and technical expertise to effectively discharge its mandate. - 8.5 The Committee must include at least one member with experience of financial and accounting matters. - 8.6 Each member of the Committee should have an understanding of the industry in which the Group operates. - 8.7 The Board will decide appointments, rotations and resignations within the Committee having regard to the ASX Listing Rules and the Act. - 8.8 A member may act by the alternate.
+- 8.1 The Company notes that the ASX corporate governance guidelines recommend that the Committee should comprise: - (a) at least three (3) directors; - (b) all non-executive directors; - (c) a majority of independent directors; and - (d) a chair ("Committee Chair") whom shall be an independent director and should not be the chair of the Board.
+The Committee Chair will be appointed by the Board. - 8.2 While the Company will aim to have an Committee that complies with the size and composition guidelines outlined in paragraph 8.1 above, this is not presently possible and may not always be practicable in the future given the size of the board and the circumstances of the Group, including the nature of the Group's business.
+Accordingly, the Board has absolute discretion to determine the appropriate size and composition of the Committee from time to time. - 8.3 The Committee will appoint a secretary. - 8.4 The Committee must be of sufficient size, independence and technical expertise to effectively discharge its mandate. - 8.5 The Committee must include at least one member with experience of financial and accounting matters. - 8.6 Each member of the Committee should have an understanding of the industry in which the Group operates. - 8.7 The Board will decide appointments, rotations and resignations within the Committee having regard to the ASX Listing Rules and the Act. - 8.8 A member may act by the alternate.